hyfloac/TauEngine/README.md

 - [SPDLog](https://github.com/gabime/spdlog)
 - [D3D12MemoryAllocator](https://github.com/GPUOpen-LibrariesAndSDKs/D3D12MemoryAllocator)
   - Minor changes have been made to make its coding format more inline with the rest of TauEngine.

+## Author

+This project is by Donovan Maas.
+I'm interested in and actively looking for graphics engineering and backend game engine positions, particularly in the Seattle/Bellevue area.
+If you have any openings please email me at donovan.t.maas@gmail.com.